wiicode/cybersecurity-framework/bronze-training/background-boards/board-baseline.md

 Secondly, it might influence your risk assessment.
 Sometimes a risk comes not from a threat to an important asset, but from a vulnerability in your organization's systems.
 Many incidents are the result of vulnerabilities in older, legacy systems, and the incidents arise not because the vulnerability can't be defended against, but because the organization didn't have a good enough understanding of their systems to realize they were exposed.

-Understanding the **entirety** of your estate can be a daunting, or impossible, task - especially for organisations whose networks and systems have grown organically - but even a basic understanding will help and a good understanding of your priorities can help focus this task.
+Understanding the **entirety** of your estate can be a daunting, or impossible, task - especially for organizations whose networks and systems have grown organically - but even a basic understanding will help and a good understanding of your priorities can help focus this task.

 ### **Identify critical technical assets**